Wait, Don Draper did that for cigarettes in 1960. How can you hate him?

 If it's "whole wheat" without being "100% whole wheat," that means there has to be some whole wheat flour in it — but it can be mixed with white.

 Sara Lee makes what it calls a "whole-grain white bread."
-If a 100% whole-wheat white flour legally exists, anything is possible.
+If a 100% whole-wheat white flour legally exists (and it does, although it's a bit exotic), anything is possible.

 Lots of people buy meat with the label "Free-Range" on it, thinking it means the animals are allowed to roam freely outdoors (instead of being kept in cages or overcrowded buildings) before being slaughtered.
 What it actually means is that the animals are allowed to roam freely outdoors, but it doesn't tell you whether that's for five minutes a day (the minimum F.D.A. requirement for "Free-Range") or whether the animals spend the majority of their time outdoors.